Avalara Service Terms and Conditions

 c.
 Limitation of Claims.
 Except with respect to claims of infringement or misappropriation of any Intellectual Property, misuse of Confidential Information or Personal Information, or Customer’s failure to pay amounts due, neither Party may bring any claim relating to the Agreement more than two years after the events giving rise to the claim occurred.

 d.
 General.
-Customer agrees that these exclusions and limitations apply even if the remedies are insufficient to cover all of the losses or damages of Customer, its Affiliates or Authorized Users.
-Customer agrees that without these limitations the fee for the Services and Avalara Professional Services would be significantly higher.
+These exclusions and limitations apply even if the remedies are insufficient to cover all of the losses or damages of Customer, its Affiliates or Authorized Users.
+Without these limitations the fee for the Services and Avalara Professional Services would be significantly higher.
 Some jurisdictions do not allow the exclusion of certain warranties or the limitation or exclusion of liability for incidental or consequential damages.
 Accordingly, some or all of the above exclusions or limitations may not apply and the Parties may have additional rights.

 a.
 Relationship of the Parties; No Professional Tax Opinions or Advice.
 This Agreement does not create a partnership, joint venture, agency, or fiduciary relationship between the Parties.
 Distributors and Avalara’s other business partners are independent of Avalara and are not Avalara’s agents.
 Customer acknowledges and agrees that Avalara does not provide tax or legal advice, including legal opinions, tax opinions or tax management advice specific to the facts and circumstances of Customer’s business.
 Customer shall conduct due diligence and seek the assistance of a qualified legal, tax or accounting professional.

 b.
 Third Party Applications.
 Avalara is not responsible for nor does Avalara in any way endorse any Third Party Applications or websites linked to by Avalara’s website or Services.